Gray's biopsychological theory of personality: Comparison of biological theories of personality

-Applications
+Testing methods and assessment

 Since the development of the BAS and BIS, tests have been created to see how individuals rate in each area.
 The questionnaire is called the Behavioral Inhibition System and Behavioral Activation System Questionnaire.

-People can be tested based on their activation of either systems by using an EEG.These tests will conclude whether a person has a more active BIS or BAS.
+People can be tested based on their activation of either systems by using an EEG.
+These tests will conclude whether a person has a more active BIS or BAS.
 The two systems are independent of each other.

 These tests can determine different things about a person's personality.
 They can determine if a person has more positive or negative moods.
 Using psychological test scales designed to correlate with the attributes of these hypothesized systems, neuroticism has been found to be positively correlated with the BIS scale, and negatively correlated with the BAS scale.

 According to Richard Depue's BAS dysregulation theory of bipolar disorders, now doctors and other professionals can determine if a person with bipolar disorder is on the brink of a manic or depressive episode based on how they rate on a scale of BAS and BIS sensitivity.
 Essentially, this dysregulation theory proposes that people with BAS dysregulation have an extraordinarily sensitive behavioral activation system and their BAS is hyper-responsive to behavioral approach system cues.
 If a person with bipolar disorder self-reports high sensitivity to BAS, it means that a manic episode could occur faster.
 Also, if a person with bipolar disorder reports high sensitivity to BIS it could indicate a depressive phase.
 A better understanding of BAS dysregulation theory can inform psychosocial intervention (e.g. cognitive behavioral therapy, psychoeducation, interpersonal and social rhythm therapy, etc.).

 The BAS/BIS Questionnaire can also be used in the cases of criminal profiling.
 Previous research as reported by researchers MacAndrew and Steele in 1991 compared two groups on opposite spectrum levels of fear and the response of a variety of questions.
 The two groups in the study varied on levels of BIS, either high or low, and were selected by the researchers.
 One group was composed of women who had experienced anxiety attacks and together made up the high BIS group.
 The low BIS group was composed of convicted prostitutes who had been found to take part in illegal behavior.
 Main findings showed that the responses to the questionnaires were distinctly different between the high BIS group and the low BIS group, with the convicted women scoring lower.
 Results from this study demonstrate that questionnaires can be used as a valid measurement to show differences in the behavioral inhibition systems of different types of people.
 Gray also introduced his SPSRQ questionnaire to measure sensitivity to reward (SR) and sensitivity to punishment (SP) in anxiety (2012).
 It is a specifically designed questionnaire linking to Gray's theory referencing the SR to the BAS and the SP to the BIS.